apache/spark/docs/streaming-programming-guide.md

   Reducing the processing time of each batch of data by efficiently using cluster resources.
 </li>
 <li>
-  Setting the right batch size such that the data processing can keep up with the data ingestion.
+  Setting the right batch size such that the batches of data can be processed as fast as they are received (that is, data processing keeps up with the data ingestion).
 </li>
 </ol>